 The muscles of the core wrap from the front of our body, around the sides, and all the way around the back to our spinal cord.
 They are designed to work in harmony allowing force to transmit to our limbs, but more importantly, they stabilize our spine during movement.

-There are a lot of ways to cook the get-up.
+There are a lot of ways to do Turkish get-ups.
 Let’s go over a few of them now.

 Kettlebell get-ups are awesome because you can lock the wrist into place with the handle and really start to crank up the weight.

-Barbells are the least forgiving tools when performing a get-up.
-If you are going to use a barbell make sure that you are using bumper plates (just in case you have to bail).
+Barbells are the least forgiving tools when performing a Turkish get-up.
+If you’re going to use a barbell make sure that you’re using bumper plates (just in case you have to bail).
 When using a barbell it has a tendency to rotate, which adds a challenging stability component to the exercise.

 Again, weak wrists are the big limiting factor here, as you will need some serious wrist strength to stop a rotating barbell.
 If you’re attempting a heavy barbell get-up I suggest taping your wrists, or simply developing stronger wrists first.